 Orosensation is very important and food companies spend millions of dollars experimenting to discover the most satisfying level of crunch in their products.
 Scientists working for beverage companies test for the perfect amount of fizzle in their soda so it creates a sensation your brain will enjoy and remember.

-The second factor that makes up the bulk of the experience is the macronutrient makeup of the food.
+The second factor that makes up the bulk of the experience is the combination of salt, sugar and fat.
 Junk food and fast food manufacturers look for a perfect combination of salt, sugar and fat to excite your brain and turn you into a repeat customer.
+Junk foods are engineered to override our self-control and made to compel us to consume more than we normally would.

 What Creates The Cravings